biomassa/max-m4l-stuff/max4live/midiFighterTwister/README.md

 # how to use

-- add this device to an empty midi track
+- add one of the devices to an empty midi track
 - set track input and output to midi fighter twister, set midi channel to 1
 - twist knobs, map parameters
 - recording mode: press and hold any knob and twist